EDATE Function - Google Sheets

 start date- The starting date from which the calculation begins.
 Remember how dates work in formulas so that you know how to enter this date.

-number of months- The number of the month by which to increase/decrease the starting month
+number of months- The number of months by which to increase/decrease the starting month

 Example 1 - Plain and Simple